-OKH Logistics is one such company that has been at the forefront of the latest technological developments.
+OKH Logistics, participating in Singapore's digitalisation initiatives, is one such company that has been at the forefront of the latest technological developments.
 The company has recently replaced its legacy GPS-based system with an intelligent vehicle monitoring system.
-The IMDA pre-approved solution enables better management and monitoring of its vehicular fleet through video recordings, geo-location, smart sensors and data analytics.
+The IMDA pre-approved digital solution enables better management and monitoring of its vehicular fleet through video recordings, geo-location, smart sensors, and data analytics.

 “Previously, while we may know where the driver is, but he could be non-responsive.
 We weren’t able to know what is happening on the ground, and it’s dangerous for us to call them on their mobiles,” said Mr Jeck Ng, who oversees the company’s business development.